Introduction

 representatives of current or extinct South American species.

-origins of these creatures are anomalous as well.
-They come from
+but the geographical origins of these creatures are anomalous as well.

-at least three or four distinct locations and at least as many different
+They come from at least three or four distinct locations and at least as

-eras.
-This begs the question: How did they get there?
+many different eras.
+This begs the question: How did

-adjacent region which then is then separated from the rest of the lands
+into an adjacent region which then is then separated from the rest of the

 of swamps, geological uplifts, barrier mountains, and thus surviving as